cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 ## What is Detection Engineering?

 *Detection Engineering* is the populized term to describe the practice of designing, developing, and maintaining systems for the detection of cyber threats.
+It is closely related to *Threat Hunting* and shares frameworks and processes.
 It is a not a discipline of Engineering as defined by many regulatory bodies, but a term populized through wide-accepted usage in cybersecurity.
 It is used to distinguish between the roles of *Threat Intelligence* and *Incident Response* in *Security Operations*.
 The specific definition varies, but the term itself is now widely used.

 My working definition (subject to change):

-> Detection Engineering and Threat Hunting are part of an agile DevOps threat-informed defense practice that produces and operationalizes threat detection analytics.
+> Modern *Detection Engineering* and *Threat Hunting* are agile threat-informed defense practices that develop and operationalize threat *detection analytics*.
 These practices require threat analysis, data engineering, design and management of detection systems, development of detection analytics, and operation/execution of threat detection.
-This is fundemantally a DevOps practice driven by threat intelligence, enabled by data modeling on large datasets, and increasingly requiring the application of statistical techniques.
+They are DevOps practices driven by threat intelligence, enabled by data modeling on large datasets, and increasingly requiring the application of statistical techniques.
+The product of these practices are *analytics*: rules, signatures, dashboards, reports, searches, data models, visualizations, and/or "enrichments".
+They are both functions of *Security Operations* and distinct from *Incident Response*, *Vulnerability Management*, and *Threat Intelligence*.

-Some perspectives on how to define Detection Engineering:
+Some perspectives on how to define Detection Engineering/Threat Hunting:

 > Threat hunting and detection engineering are different specializations, but are closely related.
 They have common goal of finding attackers using available data, whether its the attackers that got past your detections (threat hunting) or the next ones through (detections). -- Mark Simos

 > Detection engineering is the process of identifying threats before they can do significant damage.
 Detection engineering is about creating a culture, as well as a process of developing, evolving, and tuning detections to defend against current threats. -- CrowdStrike

 > Detection engineering transforms information about threats into detections....
 Detection engineering transforms an idea of how to detect a specific condition or activity into a concrete description of how to detect it. -- Florian Roth

+> Enter Threat hunting - the proactive practice of ferreting out those sneaky cyber-rodents.
+Or, if you insist on a more formal definition, “any manual or machine-assisted process intended to find security incidents missed by an organization’s automated detection systems.”
+Either way, hunting is a great way to drive improvement in automated detection and help you stay ahead of the attackers. -- David Bianco

+> When I teach threat hunting, I say "The purpose of threat hunting is not to find new incidents.
+It's to drive improvement in automated detection."
+Put simply, threat hunting is detection R&D (at least at the higher levels of hunting maturity).... our hunting outputs are not only detections.
+We update playbooks and other documentation for our detection engineers and (especially) our response teams.
+Our primary goal is to improve automated detection, but we see IR improvements as important secondary goals. -- [David Bianco](https://twitter.com/DavidJBianco/status/1323253575150194688)

+>

 > Detection engineering is by no means limited to the detection of events (activity).
 It also includes detecting conditions (states), often used in digital forensics or incident response. -- Florian Roth